cdsap/Talaiot/README.md

 [Build Scan](https://gradle.com/build-scans/) is excellent tool to understand builds, detect bottlenecks and problems in the configuration.
 If you are using Gradle Enterprise, Talaiot is useless because Gradle Enterprise allows you aggregate and compare the data of the build.

-One the other side, in different projects I was using the awesome plugin [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) by Pascal Hartig.
+In previous projects I was using the awesome plugin [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) by Pascal Hartig.
-So if you are using this plugin you should continue using it.
+So if you are using this plugin you can still continue using it.
+Build Time Tracker it was the main inspiration to build Talaiot exploring building Gradle plugins Kotlin.

-Some of the features of Talaiot:

-* Requirements from team and project can be different so Talaiot is extensible in a way of what we want to track and where we want to report
+## Features Talaiot

 * Focus on measuring within Time/Series systems
 * Develop it entirely with Kotlin
+* Extensible definition of metrics depending of the requirements.
+* Extensible definition of publishers

 ## Setup Plugin